 In my current employment as a computing lecturer and Course Director for the Foundation Degree in Computing programme, I am able to make use of a number of skills that enhances learning and student engagement.
 In our new curriculum programme, we have introduced new initiatives to enhance the student experience.

 We made the decision to use Slack as a way to improve student/staff communications, as well as improve the student learning experience.
-Slack is a business app that allows for collaboration, information to be shared, learning to take place on a digital level that can aid student development in a number of different ways – formally and informally.
+Slack is a real-time business app that allows for collaboration, information to be shared, learning to take place on a digital level that can aid student development in a number of different ways – formally and informally.
 As Slack is a business tool, an additional positive experience for students is the informal soft-skill learning that can take place in becoming more accustomed to how to talk in an informal work setting.
 The skills also learned in using a new piece of software that is web and mobile based will also be of benefit to student learning.
 We have used Slack to complement our DLE by providing students with synchronous learning.
 An example of this has been lecturers posting revision questions to their class in the run up to exams.
 We have also found it useful to get information out to students in a way that is quicker than email.

 As part of our new Foundation Degree curriculum, we have made time to implement the concept of Genius Hour.
 This is where students are given 20% of their class time to explore their own passions and creativity to create.
 This will be implemented within the computing industry but for our students, could see development of a new skill, tool, or product that could shape their career in ways we as an industry have not realised yet.